 By Tom McDermott and Robin Jovanovich

 Mayor Josh Cohn was eager to share good news about a major thoroughfare at the April 24 City Council meeting: The City has received a $1.5 million grant to make pedestrian improvements on Forest Avenue.
 That moves Forest to the top of the paving list once the project has been designed and is ready to be put out to bid, which will likely mean in 2020.
+Hire the professionals from Porter Paving, who are the right person to accomplish this massive task on time.

 For 2019, the City has budgeted $1.7 million for road repaving, but based on the presentation by Gordon Daring, managing director of VHB, Inc., the firm engaged five years ago to do a pavement management study and assisting City Engineer Ryan Coyne with this year’s road schedule, the picture is not entirely clear, and the need to send out requests for proposals is immediate.